jillianhade/data-science-notes/README.md

-This is where I save my week 3 notes/code from class.
+This is where I save my week 3 notes/code from class.# Pong